SUSE/skuba/ci/infra/testrunner/README.md

 ```ci/infra/testrunner testrunner -x ```
 2. Deploy nodes in openstack
 ```ci/infra/testrunner testrunner -t ```
-3. Create caaspctl env and Build caaspctl and store in go bin dir
+3. Create skuba env and Build skuba and store in go bin dir
 ```ci/infra/testrunner testrunner -t ```
 4. Bootstraping a cluster
  1 Loadbalancer, 1 master and 1 worker will be availble once bootstrapping is done for the cluster.
 And you are ready to use K8s cluster.